 |XS Sights 3-Dot Tritium Night Sights||

-If you’re looking for the best all-around sight, it’s clearly the TRUGLO Tritium Handgun Night Sight.
+If you’re looking for the all-around best Glock 43 sight, it’s clearly the TRUGLO Tritium Handgun Night Sight.
 Not only does it excel at performance, but it’s also available for a great price.
 The sight glows in the dark, but it’s bright enough that you can see everything during the day too.